Savio Vega: Americas Wrestling Federation (1991–1993)

-World Wrestling Federation (1993-1999)
+World Wrestling Federation (1993–1999)

 Kwang (1993–1995)

-After losing two dark matches in the World Wrestling Federation as TNT in July 1993, Rivera debuted as Kwang on January 10, 1994.
-This gimmick incorporated clichéd elements previously used to portray mysterious "Asian" wrestlers, including a mask, a stereotypical martial arts moveset, and Asian mist.
-The WWF aired promotional vignettes in the weeks before his televised debut, which happened on January 22, 1994, when he, managed by Harvey Wippleman, was the fourth man to enter the 1994 Royal Rumble.
+Having gained much wrestling experience, Rivera was recalled to the United States.
+After losing two dark matches to Reno Riggins in the World Wrestling Federation as TNT in July 1993, Rivera debuted as Kwang on January 10, 1994.
+This gimmick incorporated clichéd elements previously used to portray mysterious "Asian" wrestlers and being billed from Japan, including a mask, a stereotypical martial arts moveset, and Asian mist.
+The WWF aired promotional vignettes in the weeks before his televised debut, which happened on January 22, 1994, when he, managed by Harvey Wippleman, was the fourth man to enter the 1994 Royal Rumble, marking Rivera's pay-per-view debut.
 During the match, he teamed with the fifth entrant, Owen Hart, battling the face wrestlers to a stalemate until Diesel entered seventh and eliminated all the previous entrants.

 Kwang's televised singles debut was on the January 30 episode of Wrestling Challenge, where he defeated Ray Hudson.
-On the April 18 episode of Monday Night Raw, he lost to the WWF Champion, Bret Hart.
-On the May 9 Raw, he lost a King of the Ring qualifying match to Razor Ramon.
+On the April 18 episode of Monday Night Raw, Kwang suffered his first loss in the WWF, against the WWF Champion Bret Hart.
+On the May 9 episode of Raw, he lost a King of the Ring qualifying match to Razor Ramon.
 On September 12, he lost to The Undertaker.
 On January 9, 1995, he was at ringside when Howard Finkel won a Tuxedo match against Wippleman, who then abandoned his role as Kwang's manager.
-After an appearance in the 1995 Royal Rumble, where he would eliminate Doink the Clown, Kwang gradually faded from WWF programming, losing his final match to Hakushi on the April 29, 1995 episode of WWF Superstars.
+After an appearance in the 1995 Royal Rumble, where he would eliminate Doink the Clown, Kwang gradually faded from WWF programming, losing his final match to Hakushi on the April 29, 1995, episode of Superstars.

 Alliance with Razor Ramon (1995–1996)

-On May 14, 1995, Rivera appeared in street clothes during the WWF's first In Your House pay-per-view.
+On May 14, 1995, Rivera appeared in street clothes and grew a goatee during the WWF's first In Your House pay-per-view.
 When Razor Ramon was attacked by Jeff Jarrett and The Roadie, Rivera, portraying a fan in the audience, jumped the guardrail to rescue him.
 Later that night, Razor introduced him as his childhood friend, "Savio Vega".

-Vega made his wrestling debut on the May 28 episode of WWF Action Zone, defeating Eli Blu.
-He then entered the 1995 King of the Ring tournament, as a replacement for the injured Razor Ramon.
-He qualified by defeating Irwin R. Schyster in the event's pre-show, then defeated Yokozuna by countout in the first round, after interference from Yokozuna's tag partner, Owen Hart, backfired.
+Vega made his wrestling debut on the May 28 episode of Action Zone, defeating Eli Blu.
+He then qualified for the 1995 King of the Ring tournament as a replacement for the injured Razor Ramon.
+He qualified for the tournament by defeating Irwin R. Schyster on the June 25 episode of Sunday Night Slam.
+Vega then defeated Yokozuna by countout in the first round, after interference from Yokozuna's tag partner, Owen Hart, backfired.
 He then defeated The Roadie with a rollup pinfall.
 He faced Mabel in the finals, losing after Mabel hit a splash off the ropes to win the tournament.